siberianfox/g2wiki/Digital-IO.md

 ### Digital Output Properties

 **Binary Digital Outputs (0/1 Outputs)**
-- An output is exposed- via JSON as `outN`
+- An binary output is exposed- via JSON as `outN`
 - Output values are written as `0` (off) and `1` (on)
-- A boolean value (`false`, `true`) may be written and will be converted to `0` and `1`
+- A boolean value (`true`, `false`) may be written and will be converted to `1` and `0`
 - A floating point value may be written and will be interpreted as `(bool)(value >= 0.5)`.
-- The actual output is polarity corrected based on the polarity setting (normal or inverted)
+- The actual output is polarity corrected based on the polarity setting in the Mode parameter
 - The exposed value reads back the value it was set to as a float, which may not be the value provided.
 For example, if a binary output was set to `0.75` it will read back as `1`
-- Set and read values will always align, even in Inverted mode.
-IOW, if IO mode is inverted setting the output to 1 causes a "LOW" voltage on a physical pin, it will still read back as `1` to indicate "active", reflecting the value set.
 - Attempting to read or write a value of a disabled or unavailable `out` will return a `null` value.
 A status code may also return an error if the request was an unavailable or non-existent output.
+- Digital outputs may be set during Gcode execution by using the M100 active JSON command.
+For example `M100 ({out1:1})`
+- Digital output state may be reported in status reports by including the `outN`.

 **PWM Digital Outputs (0.000/1.000 Outputs)**
-- The output is exposed as `out`_M_ via JSON
+- An PWM'd output is exposed via JSON as `outN`
-- Output values are written as 0.000 to 1.000
+- Output PWM values are written as 0.000 to 1.000
-- In Normal mode 0.000 is a 0% duty cycle and 1.000 is 100%.
-In inverted mode these are reversed.
+- In Active-High mode 0.000 is a 0% duty cycle and 1.000 is 100%.
+In Active-Low mode these are reversed.
-- The readout will report the written value, not the inverted value (set and read values always align)
+- The outN readout will report the written value, not the inverted value (set and read values always align)
 _Note: Currently the readout `{outN:n}` is the same number as the configurator `{doN..:}`.
 In future releases these will be mappable._

 ### Configuring Digital Outputs